 So here you go, the day my mum died.

 On June 26th 1993 I was 16.
 I had a great life for a teenager & lived with my parents in Penzance, Cornwall.
 I’d go the beach every weekend with my friends, go out teenage drinking to the Admiral Benbow every Saturday night.
-Even working in Olivers the high street shoe shop for a few extra pounds, to pay for the Saturday night drinks!
-I had just finished my GCSE’s and felt like I had done well.
+I had a job working in Olivers the high street shoe shop for a few extra pounds, to pay for the Saturday night drinks!
+My GCSE’s had just finished and felt like I had done well.
 I had a long summer ahead of me with no school or much to focus on.
 A-levels were next in the September.

 My sister was shaking me to wake me up, strange as my sister lived in a different house.
 Then it struck me we had been at the hospital the night before as my mum had fallen ill.
 She has been rushed to hospital by ambulance, we all followed and were eventually let in to see her in intensive care.
 He was hooked up to all the machines and we were told she had had a heart attack.
 She was alive, I spoke to her, and she nodded her head when I said I would see her tomorrow.